 In closing, Thrive Themes is highly recommended, but if it is for you depends on what your goals are with your online business.
 Thrive Automator is exclusively part of Thrive Themes.
 I think that it’s a good tool to have and what I especially like about Thrive Themes is that they never seem to stop developing better tools and plugins.

-Since it’s still in beta, I recommend that you try it out and give them feedback.
+I recommend that you try it, and perhaps leave your feedback.

 Would the Thrive Automator be something you could use for your website?
 What other integrations do you think should be added?